Inqnuam/serverless-aws-lambda/README.md

 It is also possible to passe port and watch options from the CLI with `--port` or `-p` and `--watch` or `-w`.

-Command line values will overwrite serverless.yml custom values if they are set.
+Command line values will overwrite serverless.yml custom > serverless-aws-lambda values if they are set.

 ---